-Blockchain technologies fall within the "virtual currency" definition because they can be used as a medium or exchange or a form of digitally stored value.
+Blockchain technologies fall within the Virtual Currency definition because they can be used as a medium or exchange or a form of digitally stored value.
 See 23 NYCRR § 200.2(p).
-Even non-financial uses of blockchain technology fall within the Regulation's definition of "virtual currency" because, to participate in blockchain technology, a user engages "digital unit[s]," that [are] "used as medium[s] of exchange."
-Ciric Aff. ¶ 36.
+Even non-financial uses of blockchain technology fall within the Regulation's definition of Virtual Currency because, to participate in blockchain technology, a user engages "digital unit[s]," that [are] "used as medium[s] of exchange."
 It is digital units, like bitcoins, that carry value, and "even non-financial uses require a de minimis amount of currency," a "medium of exchange."
 See 23 NYCRR § 200.2(p); Trevor I. Kiviat, Note, Beyond Bitcoin: Issues in Regulating Blockchain Transactions, 65 DUKE L.J.
-569, 591, 597 (2016); Ciric

-Aff. ¶ 36.
-Because blockchain technologies fall within the Regulation's definition of "virtual currency," they are potentially subject to the Regulation.
-See 23 NYCRR §§ 200.2(p)-200.3.
+569, 591, 597 (2016); Ciric Aff. ¶ 26.
+Because blockchain technologies fall within the Regulation's definition of Virtual Currency, they are potentially subject to the Regulation.
+See 23 NYCRR §§ 200.2(p)(q)-200.3.

 Blockchain technologies, however, are not inherently financial.
-Ciric Aff. ¶ 37.
+Ciric Aff. ¶ 27.
 People can, and do use blockchain technologies to engage in a slew of non-financially related activities.
-Ciric Aff. ¶ 37.
+Ciric Aff. ¶ 27.
 Artists use blockchain technology to assert ownership over their works, insurers use blockchain technology to track diamonds, and people use blockchain technology to timestamp documents and photos.
-Ciric Aff. ¶ 37.
+Ciric Aff. ¶ 27.
 Additionally, people can use blockchain technology to cast votes, send messages, or enter into contracts.
-Ciric Aff. ¶ 37.
+Ciric Aff. ¶ 27.

-Yet, the definition of "virtual currency" does not exclude or otherwise exempt these non-financial uses of blockchain technology, rendering such uses potentially subject to the Regulation.
+Yet, the definition of Virtual Currency does not exclude or otherwise exempt these non-financial uses of blockchain technology, rendering such uses potentially subject to the Regulation.
 See 23 NYCRR § 200.2(p).
 Therefore the definition is irrationally overinclusive, rendering it arbitrary and capricious.
 Because the Regulation is entirely premised upon an arbitrary and capricious definition of "virtual currency," the entire framework should be nullified.